 Before beginning your packing, think about your anticipated excursions.

 Visiting religious or sacred sites?
-You will need appropriate clothing – women may need to have their shoulders, knees and head covered.
+Be respectful and wear culturally appropriate clothing.
+Women may need to have their shoulders, knees and head covered.
 Some mosques and churches can issue you a robe and/or head covering, but there is no guarantee of cleanliness of these shared outfits… It’s easier to dress conservatively and carry a scarf.

 Hiking or exploring ancient ruins?
 Good footwear is a must!
 And wear a hat, the sun is intense in the Mediterranean.
 Most cruise ships will supply water for your tour, but you might bring a reusuable water bottle to save on waste.